-OUTLINE OF 18TH CENTURY ASTRONOMY
+OUTLINE OF 18TH CENTURY ASTRON

 John Pazmino